croton-on-hudson/bicycle-pedestrian-committee/README.md

-# Village of Croton-on-Hudson's Bicycle & Pedestrian Committee
+# Village of Croton-on-Hudson Bicycle & Pedestrian Committee
 We serve as advisors to the village on matters of interest to bicyclists and pedestrians.

 ## Project board